-Gather isn't the sort of store you open without a backstory
+Gather isn't the kind of store you open without a back story.

-This stuff is easier for some than others.
-So whatever point you're at on your journey towards a life of less waste, you'll find the store is a preach-free zone.
+We know this stuff is easier for some than others.
+So whatever point you're at, you'll find the store is a preach-free zone.

 why reduce and reuse? (and all the other Rs)

 It's simple: the less we use, the better it is for the planet.
 And the problem is bigger than single-use plastic - humans are chomping through the resources of around 1.6 Earths a year.
 Yikes.

 Now's the time for action.
 We can help you take it.